-Spike comes from a facility designed to grow hens from a chick to the age of egg production.
+Beautiful Spike comes from a facility which grows hens from chicks to the age of egg production.
 Spike hatched next to her brothers and sisters in a hatchery.
-Spike, and her little sisters and brothers were taken from their incubator warehouse and placed onto conveyor belts.
-The chicks were removed one by one, yet quickly, and sorted by workers that were sorting these chicks according to sex.
-Almost all of spikes brothers and a few sisters (the sorting process isn’t always exact) were tossed into a grinder and were killed.
-The small body of Spike and others like her are much too small for the demand of the meat industry, and clearly, the boys do not lay eggs.
+Spike, and her baby siblings, were taken from their incubator warehouse and placed on conveyor belts.
+The chicks were removed one by one, yet quickly, and sorted by workers according to sex.
+Almost all of Spike’s brothers, and a few sisters, (the sorting process isn’t always exact) were tossed into a grinder and killed.
+Spike’s tiny body, and others like her, are much too small for the demand of the meat industry, and clearly, the boys do not lay eggs.
 After half of her thousands of artificially bred clutch-mates were destroyed, she and her sisters were taken by conveyor belt to a worker who was cutting off the ends of her sisters tiny, baby beaks with a fire hot blade.
 Spike had her beak sliced off at the end when it was her turn.
 The end of their beaks still hold the “egg tooth” which day old chicks have so they can break through their shell as they hatch.
 Gone.
-Terrified and searching for the safety of her mothers wings, she was tossed with a severed beak and the rest of her agonizing sisters to be shipped out to the grower facility.
-Her mother, which she never met, was still at the hatchery waiting for her time to be slaughtered and added to canned soups and pet foods.
+Terrified and longing for the safety of her mother’s wings, she was tossed with a severed beak to be shipped out to the grower facility.
+Her mother, who she never met, was still at the hatchery waiting to be slaughtered and added to canned soups and pet foods.

-At the grower facility Spike was raised in a cage within rows and stacks of more cages, each filled with baby sisters finding no comfort in this cold, new world.
-After nearly three months had gone by she was close to egg laying age when she would be packed onto a large truck and shipped to a massive egg production facility.
-Instead of taking the long trip to a new nightmare, she was loaded into a small commuter car with three of her sisters, to start a new life at Danzig’s Roost.
+At the grower facility, Spike was raised in a cage within rows and stacks of more cages, each filled with baby chicks, finding no comfort in this cold world.
+After three months had gone by, she was close to egg laying age, and would be shipped to a massive egg production facility.
+Instead of taking the long trip to this nightmare, she was loaded into a small commuter car with three of her sisters, to start a new life at Danzig’s Roost.

-Spike had a once in a billion opportunity out of the nightmarish hell she was hatched into.
-Billions of her relatives are processed and destroyed systematically so humans can consume eggs.
+Spike had a one in a billion opportunity to escape the hell she was hatched into.
+Billions of her relatives are processed and destroyed systematically so that humans can consume eggs.

-These eighteen, beautiful, egg type roosters were hatched into the egg industry, destined to be killed and discarded as waste.
+These eighteen gorgeous, egg type roosters were hatched into the egg industry, destined to be killed and discarded as waste.
 Before discarding these roosters, they were experimented on as chicks to demonstrate “comb dubbing,” de-beaking and wing banding to university students.
-De-beaking is standard within the egg industry, banding the wings pierces the flesh on their wings with a metal clamp identifying the bird by a number.
+De-beaking is standard within the egg industry, and banding the wings, another cruel procedure, involves piercing the flesh on their wings with a metal clamp, identifying the bird by a number.

 After being cut, clipped with a hot blade and pierced with metal, the chicks were to be destroyed.
-Thankfully a student involved at the university was permitted to remove the chicks and attempt to find homes for them.
+Thankfully, a student from the university was permitted to remove the chicks and attempt to find homes for them.
 At the time, the student was unaware of how little roosters are wanted by anyone.
 The boys remained unwanted for close to half a year before we accepted them.